BIOLOGY FOR LIFE

 • Define tissue fluid.

-• Describe the cause and effect of diffusion of blood plasma into and out of a capillary network from tissue fluid.
+• Describe the cause and effect of bulk transport of fluid into and out of a capillary network from tissue fluid.

 AHL B3.2.12- Exchange of substances between tissue fluid and cells in tissues.

-• Outline the direction of transport of substances that are exchanged between tissue fluid and cells in the tissues.
+• Outline the direction and mechanism of transport of substances that are exchanged between tissue fluid and cells in the tissues.

 AHL B3.2.13- Drainage of excess tissue fluid into lymph ducts.